Celisuis/TSMCSharp/README.md

 The TradeSkillMaster C# Wrapper is a client based .dll file that allows you to pull and parse the JSON information from the API.

+### Releases

+Up-To-Date Releases can now be found in the Release Tab.

 ## Usage

 ### Connecting